marcinparda/parda.me/src/content/posts/component-props-helper.md

 tags: [react, props, typescript, 3rd-party-library]
 ---

 Well… because I did.
-And I lost some time (and clients' money) because of it.
+And I lost some valuable time because of it.

 ## Problem